Of Cores: A Partial-Exploration Framework for Markov Decision Processes: Beyond Infinity

 \section{Beyond Infinity}

 In the previous section, we have seen that MECs play an essential role for many objectives.
 Hence, we study the interplay between cores and MECs. \begin{prop} Let $M \in \Mecs(\MDP)$ be a MEC.
 If there is a state $s \in M$ with $\ProbabilityMax[\reach \{s\}] \geq \varepsilon$ then $M \subseteq \Core$ for every $\varepsilon$-core $\Core$. \end{prop} \begin{proof} Recall that for $s, s' \in M$, we have $\ProbabilityMax<s>[\reach \{s'\}] = 1$, thus $\ProbabilityMax[\reach \{s\}] = \ProbabilityMax[\reach \{s'\}] \geq \varepsilon$ and thus $s' \in \Core$. \end{proof} This implies that sufficiently reachable MECs always need to be contained in a core \emph{entirely}.
 Many models comprise only a few or even a single MEC, e.g., restarting protocols like mutual exclusion or biochemical models of reversible reactions.
 Together with the result of Theorem~\ref{stm:core_characterization}, i.e.\ constructing a core is necessary for $\varepsilon$-precise answers, this shows that in general we cannot hope for any reduction in state space, even when only requiring $\varepsilon$-optimal solutions.
 In our experimental evaluation, strongly connected components prove to be a challenge for our approach, since it spends a lot of time computing unnecessary information until eventually the whole model is explored.
-Here, the approach conjectured in Remark~\ref{rem:polytime_epsilon_large} may help to improve performance.
+Here, a \enquote{pre-core} approach as mentioned in Remark~\ref{rem:polytime_preprocessing} may help to improve performance.

 However, real-world models often exhibit a particular structure, with many states only being visited infrequently.
-For example, a biological reaction may only reach a particular ratio of specimen very rarely.
+For example, a biological process may reach some ratio of specimen very rarely.
 Since we necessarily have to give up on something to obtain further savings, we propose an extension of our idea, motivated by a modification of our running example.

-Instead of a one-way trip, consider the plane going back and forth between the origin and the destination, as shown in Figure~\ref{fig:example_loop}.
+Instead of a one-way trip, consider the plane going back and forth, as shown in Figure~\ref{fig:example_loop}.
 Now, the plane eventually will suffer from a bit flip.
-Furthermore, assuming that there is a non-zero probability of not being able to recover from the error, the plane will eventually crash with probability 1, \emph{independent} of the strategy.
+Additionally, assuming that there is a non-zero probability of not being able to recover from the error, the plane will eventually crash with probability 1, \emph{independent} of the strategy.

 We make two observations.
 First, any core needs to contain at least parts of the recovery sub-system, since it is reached with probability $1$.
 Thus, this (complex) sub-system has to be constructed.
 Second, the witness strategy is meaningless, since any strategy is optimal---the crash cannot be avoided in the long run.
 In particular, deliberately crashing the plane has the same long run performance as flying it \enquote{optimally}.
 Note that this is quite different from computing the optimal strategy for a single trip and applying it repeatedly.
 In practice, we are, in fact, often interested in the performance of such a model for a long, but not necessarily infinite, horizon.